More "Senior" (F1)

 Brian Goodspeed (what would you give for that surname!) raced

-Three-car tangle in 1962 featuring [number invisible] 377 Merv Kirby on his side, thanks perhaps to Bermondsey's Duncan Hamilton 281, while Vic Wright 453 goes by.
+Three-car tangle in 1962 featuring [number invisible] 377 Merv Kirby on his side, (Merv from Bicester) thanks perhaps to Bermondsey's Duncan Hamilton 281, while Vic Wright 453 goes by.

 motor sport.
 Forget Indianapolis crashes: try ramming a